kasmtech/workspaces_registry_template/README.md

 ## Discovery

-The tag below will hopefully make it easier for people to find your App Registry by clicking on [this github search link](https://github.com/search?q=in%3Areadme+sort%3Aupdated+-user%3Akasmtech+%22KASM-REGISTRY-DISCOVERY-IDENTIFIER%22&type=repositories).
+The tag below will hopefully make it easier for people to find your Workspace Registry by clicking on [this github search link](https://github.com/search?q=in%3Areadme+sort%3Aupdated+-user%3Akasmtech+%22KASM-REGISTRY-DISCOVERY-IDENTIFIER%22&type=repositories).
 If you want to make it harder to find your repository for some reason, just remove this section.

 KASM-REGISTRY-DISCOVERY-IDENTIFIER